The $55 Amazon Fire TV Stick 4K Max is a faster, smarter streaming stick | CNN Underscored

 Amazon Fire TV Stick 4K Max preorders, price and release date

-The Fire TV Stick 4K Max is available for preorder now for $54.99, and is slated to ship by October.
+The Fire TV Stick 4K Max is available for preorder now for $54.99, and is slated to release on October 7.
 You can also pick up a $99 Fire TV Stick 4K Max and Luna Controller bundle, which gives you everything you need to enjoy Amazon’s cloud-based Luna gaming service on your TV right out of the box.

 Subtle upgrades for better streaming